chakravartyankush5-Imperial/Python-Covid-19-Data-Analysis/README.md

 ## Overview

-This repository contains a Jupyter Notebook titled **Covid-19 Stats.ipynb**, which performs exploratory data analysis on global and regional COVID-19 statistics.
-The project focuses on understanding the spread, trends, and impact of COVID-19 using publicly available datasets.

-The notebook includes:

-* Data loading and cleaning
-* Exploratory data analysis
+This project analyzes the global spread and progression of COVID-19 using a detailed Jupyter Notebook.
+The notebook focuses on transforming raw pandemic data into clear insights through visual exploration, trend analysis, and comparative studies across countries and timelines.
+It aims to help users understand how the virus evolved, which regions were most affected, and what patterns emerged during different phases of the outbreak.

-* Visualization of trends such as confirmed cases, recoveries, and fatalities
+The analysis highlights key metrics such as confirmed cases, recoveries, fatalities, and daily case trends, supported by clean and intuitive visualizations.
-* Country-level comparisons
-* Time series insights

 ---

 ## Objectives